junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

   ♦ Abortions done under clean and safe conditions by trained health workers should be available to women free or at low cost.
 That way women will not need to have dangerous, illegal abortions.

-  ♦ A woman who has any signs of problems after an abortion—whether done at home or in the hospital—should get medical care immediately.
+  ♦ A woman who has any signs of problems after an abortion, whether done at home or in the hospital, should get medical care immediately.
 To encourage this, doctors and health workers should never make a woman who has had an abortion feel ashamed.

 For more information about how to care for a woman after an abortion, see A Book for Midwives.